Scientists hope to steer robotic surfboards into hurricanes

-The novel technique builds upon years of exploration by Saildrones, which measure ocean water temperature, salinity and chemical composition, and can map the ocean floor.
+The novel technique builds upon years of exploration by Saildrones, which measure ocean water temperature, salinity and chemical composition and can map the ocean floor.
 They even are equipped with acoustic sensors that can detect the presence and quantity of fish in a given area.

 Conventional Saildrone probes in the past haven’t been durable enough to sustain the harsh conditions found near the center of hurricanes, but now the company is introducing a redesign that should allow it to endure a high-end storm.
 Five of Saildrone’s smaller units — the 23-foot Saildrone Explorer — will be positioned in the Atlantic’s hurricane belt this season, which began Tuesday.